Chronology of SMI and its Technology

 The first submarine pressure hull glands (PHG) developed by SCL at Erith, Kent.
 One of the young scientists and engineers was, John Wise who some 30 years later was to be one of the founders of Scientific Management International.

 Oberon Class submarines fitted with PE moulded pressure hull glands and PE cables – a world first.
-27 submarines built for Royal Navy and for Canadian and Australian navies.
+Twenty seven submarines built for Royal Navy and for Canadian and Australian navies.

 Scientific Management Associates (SMA) incorporated by Keith Wells with John Wise as Design Manager opens factory in Fareham Hampshire, England.

-Parent company SMA Australia sets new policy that SMA(UK) growth must span a range of different technologies and markets over and above hostile environment mouldings.
-MoD invites SMA to begin qualification to gain Capability Approval to PTS14299 for manufacture of submarine products.
+Parent company, SMA Australia, sets a policy that SMA (UK) growth must span a range of different technologies and markets over and above hostile environment mouldings.
+MOD invites SMA to begin qualification to gain Capability Approval to PTS14299 for manufacture of submarine products.
 SMA achieves qualification.

 SMA purchases long leasehold for large new factory which is officially opened by Sir Robert Walmsley, Chief of Defence Procurement and Rt Hon Sir George Young MP.